 To bring you to the freshest baguettes in Paris, we’ve gathered our top 10 bakeries for you.
 You’ll find that some are combination patisseries/boulangeries, while others solely specialize in bread.
 What they all have in common, however, are some of the most delicious breads in Paris and perhaps even the world!

 This bakery won the Grand Prix de la Baguette de la Ville de Paris in 2010.
 In other words, Le Grenier à Paris was deemed to serve the best baguette in Paris!
 The bakery has several locations, but the winning shop is located on Rue Abbesses in Montmartre.
 Unsurprisingly, a Montmartre bakery wins the prize for best baguette almost every year!
 The bakery is run by the internationally renowned baker Michel Galloyer, who is also a talented pastry chef.
 If you have a sweet tooth, we definitely recommend trying the delectable chocolate tart.

 2. La Flûte Gana

-Baking in Paris is often a family business, and this is clear when you step into La Flûte Gana on the corner of Rue des Pyrénées & Rue Orfila.
+Baking in Paris is often a family affair, and La Flûte Gana on the corner of Rue des Pyrénées & Rue Orfila is a clear example.
 This bakery is run by the three daughters of the famous baker Bernard Ganachaud.
-The recipe for his traditional baguette has been passed down through generations, so it’s definitely something to try!
-Furthermore, the croissants aux amandes, which are croissants with an almond-cream filling, are simply delicious.
-The bakery is just two blocks away from the beautiful Père Lachaise Cemetery, leaving you time to work up an appetite with a stroll through the peaceful gardens and head to La Flûte Gana afterwards.
+The recipe for his traditional baguette has been passed down through generations; a tried-and-true success that you must sample!
+Furthermore, the croissants aux amandes (croissants with almond-cream filling) are simply delicious.
+The bakery is just two blocks away from the beautiful Père Lachaise Cemetery, giving you time to work up an appetite with a stroll through the peaceful gardens before heading to the bakery.

 3. Du Pain et des Idées